Predicting Possible NHL Coaching Changes

 If Not Them, Then Who?

-The other Alberta team has been enjoying more success — three games above .500, yet with just five regulation wins to Edmonton’s four thus far — but a little birdie tells this writer to keep an eye on the Calgary Flames and Glen Gulutzan.
+The other Alberta team has been enjoying more success — three games above .500, yet with just six regulation wins to Edmonton’s four thus far — but a little birdie tells this writer to keep an eye on the Calgary Flames and Glen Gulutzan.
 This is only his second season as bench boss there and things appear to be going well — certainly better than last year’s start — but Brad Treliving is all-in after trading the Flames’ first-round pick in 2018 for Travis Hamonic.
 Treliving has a history with Dave Tippett from Arizona, but Darryl Sutter has a history in Calgary and that’s apparently the fallback plan.

 For now, Gulutzan and Dave Cameron are getting by and getting decent results, but if the Flames start struggling, don’t be surprised if Sutter surfaces in Calgary again.
 You heard it here first, if and when that happens.